SamHulme1/station_c4t/README.md

 1. On some of the forms you can sometimes submit them without all the data being entered.
 This occurs for the password field where I wanted to use the flask wtf equal to validation.
 However, to login you still have to have the correct username and password.

 2. The dropdown for the colour selector stopped working but I didn't have enough time to figure out what went wrong with it.
+SOLVED: The bug was caused by a style in Materialize which set all select boxes to be hidden, quite strange, that they would have such a style but I managed to figure it out.
+Through using the Developer Tools.

-3. CSS stlye bugs that I didn't have time to polish out
+3. CSS style bugs that I didn't have time to polish out
+SOLVED: There was two main bugs with some of text that caused the site to not be as responsive, as I would've like, to fix this I removed some of the text font size changes on media screens and created a new font size specifially for the description area.
 ---
 ## Credits